SConaway/Outdoor-Lighting-Controller/README.md

 ## Instructions

-1. Download the board files from GitHub releases.
+1. Download the board files from GitHub releases (_Coming Soon!_, for now, use EAGLE to export them).
 2. Order the needed parts ([parts list below](#parts-list)).
     1. I used [JLCPCB](jlcpcb.com) for the PCB; it cost $2 (+ shipping) for 5 boards.
 3. Assemble all parts on the PCB.